Begin with a plan! Here is one suggestion for an itinerary, followed by tips and links to make it happen!

 One Perfect Trip to Munich (Kindle book and Amazon paperback)

-One Perfect Trip to Key West 2017 (Kindle book and Amazon paperback)
+Key West 2018 (Kindle book and Amazon paperback)

 One Perfect Day in Copenhagen (Kindle book and iBook)